 Dust mites don’t suck blood from pets or human beings.
 But the bugs eat flakes of a pet or human skin that’s shed off.
 You’ll find them on curtains, carpets, upholstered furniture, bedding, & mattresses.

 Despite being tiny bugs, mites have a large health effect because its poop will trigger allergic reactions like eczema, rhinitis, and asthma.

-On the other hand, bed bug bites leave red marks that’re red-colored and tiny in size.
-Flea bites vs bed bug bites.
-You’ll find mites also most rooms of boarding houses, nursing home, motel, and hotel.
+On the other hand, bed bug bites leave red marks that are red-colored and tiny in size.
+Flea bites vs. bed bug bites.
+You’ll find mites also most rooms in boarding houses, nursing home, motel, and hotel.

 But since dust mites won’t be easy to notice – you’ll have to use other signs.
 So, check for regular asthma and allergy attacks.
 Also, cleaning the spaces won’t help remove the dust mites.

-For mites, look out for any signs of allergy including stuffy nose, watery eyes, runny nose, and sneezing.
+For mites, look output for any allergy signs, including stuffy nose, watery eyes, runny nose, and sneezing.
 Organic methods to control mites include washing plants using steam from a bug blaster.